tschaub/suite/README.rst

 OpenGeo Suite README
 ====================

-These instructions how to build the OpenGeo Suite platform indepenent components.
+These instructions how to build the OpenGeo Suite platform independent components.
 It does not include PostGIS.

 Prerequisites